jaysylvester/citizen/README.md

 #### Config settings

-Here's a complete rundown of citizen's settings and what they mean:
+Here's a complete rundown of citizen's settings and what they do:

 <table>
   <caption>citizen config options</caption>